-Now let us know the possible damages of driving with oil cap off.
+Now let’s follow along to know about the possible damages of driving with oil cap off.

 The Possible Damages Of Driving Without Oil Cap

-Driving a vehicle without oil cap may get you in serious troubles.
+Driving a vehicle without an oil cap may get you in serious trouble.
 The car might not start properly after a certain interval.
 Or you might need to pay a handsome amount in servicing or for engine cleaning.

-Engine oil plays an important role in making the long drives safe & easy.
+Engine oil plays an important role in making long drives safe & easy.
 And the risks are higher if the oil is constantly spilling out from the engine.
-You might end up damaging the engine as well.

 1. Dust And Debris